jpetazzo/intro-to-docker/slides/About_Docker/Body.md

 Way faster and cheaper than creating VMs each time!

-<!SLIDE pprintonly>
+---
+class: x-extra-details

-# Use container images as build artefacts
+## Use container images as build artefacts

 1. Build your app from Dockerfiles
 2. Store the resulting images in a registry